gabenodarse/rhythm-warrior/documentation.md

 remnant file that is kept around in case it is useful in the future

+# audio-resources.json / audio

+each key in audio-resources.json file represents a sound effect from the Game their index must correspond exactly with the index in lib.rs of a SoundEffect with the same name

+the Game keeps a record of which sound effects should be played the record is reset every tick, so the javascript is expected to call to Game every tick requesting which sound effects to play the sound effects to play are represented by u8 values indicating the index of the sound effect

-# resources.json / src/resources.rs / graphics
+# graphics-resources.json / src/resources.rs / graphics

-each key in the resources.json file represents 1 graphic or animation. \
+each key in the graphics-resources.json file represents 1 graphic or animation. \
 to add a graphic or animation, add the key to the resources.json file and create an array with the associated images\
 then, modify resources.rs such that: \
 	- keys have a corresponding GraphicGroup.
 Names must be identical\